 \subsection{Proof of Theorem~\ref{thm:XL_Hopfian}}

-We finally move to the core of the argument, which we split into three subcases, according to whether $\Gamma$ has one, two, or at least three odd components.
+We finally move to the core of the argument, which we split into three subcases, depending on whether $\Gamma$ has one, two, or at least three odd components.
 We start with an observation.

 \begin{rem}[Abelianisation of an Artin group] Let $A_\Gamma$ be an Artin group.
 The abelianisation $A_\Gamma^{ab}$ of $A_\Gamma$ is the free Abelian group with one generator for every odd component, and the abelianisation map sends each standard generator to its component.
-In particular, both standard generators and centres of Dihedrals have non-trivial image in the abelianisation, so Lemma \ref{lem:abel_hopf} implies that, for every epimorphism $\phi\colon A_\Gamma\to A_\Gamma$, their $\phi$-images must have infinite order.
+In particular, both standard generators and centres of dihedrals have non-trivial image in the abelianisation, so Lemma \ref{lem:abel_hopf} implies that, for every epimorphism $\phi\colon A_\Gamma\to A_\Gamma$, their $\phi$-images must have infinite order.

 Now, let $P$ be a vertex stabiliser, and we look at its image inside $A_\Gamma^{ab}$.
-If $P$ is conjugated to a standard Dihedral subgroup $A_{bc}$, then its image has rank 1 if $b$ and $c$ are in the same odd component, and 2 otherwise.
-If instead $P$ is conjugated to the centraliser $C(a)$ of some standard generator, then the rank of $C(a)$ in the abelianisation is \begin{itemize} \item 2 if $a$ belongs to a hanging component; \item at least $3$ otherwise. \end{itemize} This is because $C(a)$ contains some conjugate of $z_{bc}$ for every dihedral $A_{bc}$ where $b$ is in the same odd component as $a$ and $c$ is not. \end{rem}
+If $P$ is conjugate to a standard dihedral subgroup $A_{bc}$, then its image has rank 1 if $b$ and $c$ are in the same odd component, and 2 otherwise.
+If instead $P$ is conjugate to the centraliser $C(a)$ of some standard generator, then the rank of $C(a)$ in the abelianisation is \begin{itemize} \item 2 if $a$ belongs to a hanging component; \item at least $3$ otherwise. \end{itemize} This is because $C(a)$ contains some conjugate of $z_{bc}$ for every dihedral $A_{bc}$ where $b$ is in the same odd component as $a$ and $c$ is not. \end{rem}